mojo561/D2Misc/README.md

+affixdump10
+- w*Types
-affixdump10 w*Types :arrow_right: see: D2Common.#11088
+  - see: D2Common.#11088
+- Mod*
+  - format: modCode :: ( modParam )[modMin . modMax]
+  - modCode is base 16, all other values are base 10